 It’s possible to buy bonds directly from the issuer.
 While that makes sense in some situations, ordinary investors more frequently buy and sell bonds using one of the following methods:

 - Buying individual bonds through a brokerage account: You can buy bonds through most brokers just like you would stocks.
 Fees vary greatly, though, and navigating all the options can be confusing, with potentially dozens of choices of bonds per company.
-In addition, you’ll need to analyze the bond to be sure that the company will be able to pay it off.
+In addition, you’ll need to analyze the company to be sure that it will be able to pay its bonds.

 - Buying bond mutual funds and ETFs: You don’t need to make decisions about specific bonds to purchase when you buy a bond mutual fund or exchange-traded fund (ETF).
 Instead, the fund or ETF company chooses them for you and often categorizes them according to their type or duration.